CleverRaven/Cataclysm-DDA/design-doc.md

 Structures provide a valuable resource as well, which can be found and modified or constructed from scratch.

 Vehicles in various states of repair litter the world, and can be driven, repaired and modified.

+NPCs can form factions either independently or with the player.

 ### Senses